bigbio/pgatk/docs/use-cases.md

 ---

-## 6. Novel ORF and Micropeptide Discovery
+## USE CASE 7: Novel ORF and Micropeptide Discovery

 Proteogenomics is a key approach for discovering novel coding regions: small open reading frames (smORFs), micropeptides from lncRNAs, pseudogene-encoded